Mike Vespoli

 Michael Louis Vespoli (born December 14, 1946) is a former American rower and rowing coach.
-He is the founder and chief executive officer of Vespoli USA, Inc., a boat manufacturer in New Haven, Connecticut, that makes shells for rowing teams and individual rowers.
+He is the founder and chief executive officer of Vespoli USA, Inc., a boat manufacturer in New Haven, Connecticut, that makes shells for rowers.
 Vespoli was born in New Haven, Connecticut.

 Career

 His career in rowing started in 1964 when he joined the Georgetown University crew as a walk-on.
-He went on to row with teams that won several national championships, placed in the 1972 Munich Olympics, and in 1974, was part of a team of eight American rowers that won a World Championship in Switzerland.
-He later coached universities and was a sculling coach for the 1980 Olympics in Moscow, which the U.S. boycotted.
+He went on to row on a team that placed in the 1972 Munich Olympics.
+He later was a sculling coach for the 1980 Olympics in Moscow.

-As boat technology developed rapidly in England with the advent of carbon fiber and other materials used by the aerospace industry, Vespoli started his company with the help of his retired machinist father in 1980 in the U.S. His wife Nancy Vespoli, who was on the women's crew at Dartmouth College, a member of the 1980 U.S. Olympic rowing crew and has a master's degree in chemical engineering from M.I.T., is also involved in the business.
-The company has become a well-known boat maker with models that have won many elite races.
+Vespoli started his company with the help of his retired machinist father in 1980 in New Haven.
+His wife, Nancy Vespoli, who was on the women's crew at Dartmouth College and was a member of the 1980 U.S. Olympic rowing crew, is also involved in the business.